cbrl/cbrl.github.io/_posts/2025-05-03-Sony-Alpha-Video-Metadata.md

 ## Overview

 Sony Alpha[^1] cameras embed detailed metadata in their video files.
 However, much of it is stored using non-standard methods that most tools and services fail to recognize.

+[^1]: This information may also apply to some models outside the Alpha series.

+As an example of where this fails, popular image services such as Google Photos or Immich will not read the GPS position from these videos, meaning they won't show up on the map view or in location-based searches.

+Additionally, transcoding tools may also drop the metadata entirely.
+On top of likely losing the GPS information, this usually also eliminates the metadata used in applications such as [Gyroflow](https://gyroflow.xyz/) (if your specific model of camera records motion data).

 Outside the standard QuickTime tags, which contain minimal information, there are two primary sources of metadata:

-[^1]: This information may also apply to some models outside the Alpha series.

 1. **Embedded XML Document**: This resides in the root MP4 container and contains static metadata about the video and the camera.
 This information is also typically saved as a sidecar XML file